clusterpedia-io/clusterpedia/README.md

 ## Perform more complex control over resources<span id="complicated"></span>
 In addition to resource search, similar to Wikipedia, Clusterpedia should also have simple capability of resource control, such as watch, create, delete, update, and more.

-In fact, a write action is implemented by double write + response.
+In fact, a write action is implemented by double write + warning response.

 **We will discuss this feature and decide whether we should implement it according to the community needs**

 ## Automatic discovery and resource synchronization<span id="discovery"></span>
 The resource used to represent the cluster in Clusterpedia is called *PediaCluster*, not a simple Cluster.

-**This is because Clusterpedia was originally designed to build on the existing multi-cluster management platform. **
+**This is because Clusterpedia was originally designed to build on the existing multi-cluster management platform.**

 In order to keep the original intention, the first issue is that Clusterpedia should not conflict with the resources in the existing multi-cluster platform.
 Cluster is a very common resource name that represents a cluster.